gianlucagiacometti/proxmox-acme-facilemanager/README.md

 Script hooks for acme.sh, ProxMox and facileManager DNS

 NOTE:
 At the moment, all changes must be done manually.
-I opened a pull request to add dns_fmdns.sh to acme.sh official repository, and I opened a pull request for some changes in facileManager required to perform automated dns record updates.
+I opened a pull request to add dns_fmdns.sh to acme.sh official repository(https://github.com/acmesh-official/acme.sh/pull/6173), and I opened a pull request for some changes in facileManager required to perform automated dns record updates (https://github.com/WillyXJ/facileManager/pull/645).

 ## Steps to install: